Instructional Aide II - Learning Center (Part-time) (Grant Funded)

 11. Sets up and maintains online and manual files

 12. Enters, modifies and retrieves a variety of statistical and other data for special and regular reports as assigned

 13. Performs other duties as assignedMinimum Qualifications

 • A combination of education and experience equivalent to a Bachelor’s degree, preferably in one of the disciplines tutored within the Writing and Reading Tutorial Lab and English for Speakers of Other Languages Tutorial Lab in The Learning Center

 • Successful work experience of increasing responsibility, preferably in a classroom or laboratory setting, that has included tutoring students

 • Demonstrated cultural competence, sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty, and staff

-• Experience with directing the work of others
+• Experience with directing the work of others and training new staff

 • Skill in written and oral communication, including public speaking

 • Experience with research, compiling data for and preparation of statistical, narrative, and other reports